biod/sambamba/README.md

 the tarball, unpack it and run it according to the accompanying release notes.

+Below package managers Conda, GNU Guix, Debian and Homebrew also provide recent binary installs for Linux.
+For MacOS you may use Conda or Homebrew.

 ## Bioconda install

 [![Install with CONDA](https://anaconda.org/bioconda/sambamba/badges/installer/conda.svg)](https://anaconda.org/bioconda/sambamba)

+Ther should be binary downloads for Linux and MacOS.

 With Conda use the [`bioconda`](https://bioconda.github.io/) channel.

 ## GNU Guix install

-A [GNU Guix package](https://www.gnu.org/software/guix/packages/s.html) for sambamba is available.
+A reproducible [GNU Guix package](https://www.gnu.org/software/guix/packages/s.html) for sambamba is available.
 The development version is packaged [here](https://gitlab.com/genenetwork/guix-bioinformatics/blob/master/gn/packages/sambamba.scm).

 ## Debian GNU/Linux install